 Such is the density of ideas in this book, though, the reader is inclined to go back for seconds.
 That applies in my case, and perhaps another digest will glean the wisdom contained in later portions of the book.

 Beyond clarifying areas of uncertainty, the prime motivation for a second round would be to straighten one’s thinking as he builds his own venture(s).
-Zero to One does not give you the ideas, but it does negate ones that will only consume your time and distract you from achieving profitability.
+Zero to One does not give you the ideas, but it does negate the ones that only consume your time and distract you from achieving profitability.